Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Method

 \section{Method}

-\textsc{ICP-4D} primarily focuses on ensuring temporal continuity of the instances in an unsupervised manner.
+\textsc{Geo-4D} primarily focuses on ensuring temporal continuity of the instances in a training-free manner.
 To handle this, we adopt Iterative Closest Point~(ICP)~\cite{besl1992method} to associate instances through their geometric consistency over time.
-In this section, we first provide the introductory ICP~(Sec.~\ref{sec:preliminary}), then go over the technical details of our methods~(Sec. \ref{sec:icp4d}).
+In this section, we first provide a brief introduction to ICP~(Sec.~\ref{sec:preliminary}), then go over the technical details of our methods~(Sec. \ref{sec:icp4d}).